Magnitude 6.4 earthquake shakes parts of Northern California

 FERNDALE, Calif.
-(AP) — A strong earthquake shook parts of Northern California early Tuesday, jolting residents awake, cutting off power to thousands, and causing some damage to buildings and roads, officials said.
+(AP) — A strong earthquake shook a rural stretch of Northern California early Tuesday, jolting residents awake, cutting off power to 70,000 people, and damaging some buildings and a roadway, officials said.
 Two injuries were reported.

 The magnitude 6.4 earthquake occurred at 2:34 a.m. near Ferndale, a small community about 210 miles (345 kilometers) northwest of San Francisco and close to the Pacific coast.
 The epicenter was just offshore at a depth of about 10 miles (16 kilometers).
 Numerous aftershocks followed.